 Here’s the trick…don’t think about it as exercising.
 Just tell yourself your only goal is to move more.
 And it doesn’t have to be long marathon workout sessions.
 Start with 5-15 minutes.
 Every little bit counts and will start to add up over time.
 You’ve got this.

 Take a little walk on your lunch break or after dinner.
 Dance around with your kids or go play games outside.
 Make it fun and keep it simple.
 Put a reminder on your phone to get up and move every hour!
 My new Polar Vantage fitness watch tells me when it’s time to get up and move!
 The Garmin fitness watch that I had before this also notified me to get up and move during the day.
 And it tells me when I have met my steps for the day too.

 Find an activity that gets you moving without it feeling like you’re exercising.
 Have you taken a bike ride lately?
 It’s a lot of fun even if you haven’t done it in years (like me lol).
 Think about activities you’ve enjoyed in the past and rediscover your passion.

 Don’t be afraid to try something new.
 You never know how much fun you might have.

-Go out and try something like tennis, mini golf or even pickle ball.
+Go out and try something like tennis, mini golf or even pickle ball (I hear that’s a hot sport!).
 Take a walk on the beach or go on a hike.
 Sign up for a kayaking tour this summer (we have those in Chicago) or take up fishing.
 Plant a garden or go for a swim.
 The sky truly is the limit.
-We can’t wait to get out on the water and use our new kayaks.
+We can’t wait to get out on the water and use our new kayaks again.